18F/micropurchase/docs/onboarding.md

 Being an admin means you can:
 * create/edit auctions
 * read users
-* view bids when auctions are running (this info is veiled/sealed when the auctions are running)
+* view bids when auctions are available (this info is veiled/sealed when the auctions are running)

 Don't forget to submit a pull request!
 See